-When working in fragile environments, development planning must integrate the human rights to water and sanitation into the initial needs assessment, as well as into the identification, design, implementation and final evaluation of a specific project.58 Given the complex and often sensitive situation in fragile States, it is essential that any development project working in these countries ensures the participation of all the actors involved in service delivery at national, local and community levels.
+When working in fragile environments, development planning must integrate the human rights to water and sanitation into the initial needs assessment, as well as into the identification, design, implementation and final evaluation of a specific project.
+Given the complex and often sensitive situation in fragile States, it is essential that any development project working in these countries ensures the participation of all the actors involved in service delivery at national, local and community levels.
+Fragile States affected by conflict retain the core obligation to provide a minimum essential amount of water that is sufficient and safe for personal and domestic uses.
+This obligation cannot, in any circumstances, be subject to limitations, as these would be incompatible with the nature of the human right to water.